ybo-source/synapse-net-challenge/doc/start_page.md

 ## Napari Plugin

+You can find a video tutorial for the SynapseNet napari plugin [on YouTube](https://youtu.be/7n8Oq1uAByE).
+Below, we explain the different plugin components with screenshots.

 After installing SynapseNet you can start napari by activating the `synapse-net` environment (or another environment you installed it in) and executing the `napari` command.
 Once napari is opened, you can load a tomogram (or other image data), by drag'n'dropping the corresponding mrc file onto the napari window.